Roland G. Riopelle

 After practicing law for more than fifteen years at elite firms and as a prosecutor for the United States Attorney’s office in the criminal division of the Southern District of New York, Roland G. Riopelle founded Sercarz & Riopelle, LLP with his partner Maurice Sercarz in 2003.

-Mr. Riopelle’s practice is primarily focused on criminal defense in both federal and state courts, regulatory defense matters, and a broad spectrum of civil litigation and arbitration matters.
+Mr. Riopelle’s practice is primarily focused on criminal defense in both federal and state courts, regulatory defense matters, and a broad spectrum of civil litigation.
 He has tried to verdict a wide variety of cases, ranging from criminal securities fraud and public corruption cases, to civil claims involving medical malpractice and securities arbitration.

 In addition to his caseload, Mr. Riopelle is active in a variety of professional organizations, including the Association of the Bar of the City of New York, where he has chaired the Criminal Advocacy Committee and served on the Criminal Courts and Judiciary Committees.
-Mr. Riopelle is also an active member of the New York Council of Defense Lawyers, and the Federal Bar Council.
+Mr. Riopelle is also an active member of the New York Council of Defense Lawyers, where he has served as the Secretary and Treasurer, Vice President and President, and the Federal Bar Council.
 He has appeared as a lecturer on Continuing Legal Education topics for other attorneys, particularly in connection with developments in the criminal law, and is often consulted and quoted by journalists in connection with significant criminal cases.
-Mr. Riopelle has been elected a fellow of the American College of Trial Lawyers (an honor limited to only 1% of the attorneys in America), and was selected by his peers to be included in the 2009 Edition of Best Lawyers in America.
+Mr. Riopelle has been elected a fellow of the American College of Trial Lawyers (an honor limited to only 1% of the attorneys in America), and was selected by his peers to be included in every Edition of Best Lawyers in America since 2009.

 Mr. Riopelle was born in California in 1959.
 He is a summa cum laude graduate of the University of California at Berkeley, and he is a member of the Phi Beta Kappa society.
 After completing his undergraduate studies, Mr. Riopelle obtained a Master’s Degree in English Literature from Columbia University, before returning to U.C.
 Berkeley at the Boalt Hall School of Law, where he obtained his Juris Doctor degree in 1985.
 While attending Boalt Hall, Mr. Riopelle was the Articles Editor of the Industrial Relations Law Journal.

 After graduating from law school, Mr. Riopelle clerked for the Hon.
-Fred Cassibry in the Federal District Court for the Eastern District of Louisiana, before returning to New York City to begin his law practice in 1986.
+Fred Cassibry in the Federal District Court for the Eastern District of Louisiana, and then moved to New York City to begin his law practice in 1986.
 Mr. Riopelle was an associate with the firms of Stroock & Stroock & Lavan, and Stillman, Friedman & Shaw, P.C. with a practice focused on both civil and criminal litigation, before becoming an Assistant United States Attorney in the Southern District of New York in October 1991.
 In his seven year tenure at the United States Attorney’s office, Mr. Riopelle prosecuted a variety of cases ranging from major narcotics cases to large commodities frauds.
-Among other honors, Mr. Riopelle received the Director’s Award for Superior Performance as an Assistant United States Attorney in 1994.
+Among other honors, Mr. Riopelle received the Department of Justice’s Director’s Award for Superior Performance as an Assistant United States Attorney in 1994.